enterspeedhq/enterspeed-docs/docs/general/the-enterspeed-interface.md

 In the menu below you’ll find three sections: **Sources, API Design & Environments**.
 We’ll dive into each section explaining its purpose and how to use it.

 ## Sources
 Sources are where we create our connection to our data source.
-In this example, our data source is Umbraco Cloud, but it might as well have been another CMS, a PIM-system, or perhaps a development instance of your CMS.
+In this example, our data source is Umbraco, but it might as well have been another CMS, a PIM-system, or perhaps a development instance of your CMS.

 When we create a source, we start by giving it a name and selecting a type (e.g. CMS).
 After we have created a source an API key is generated.
-This API key will be used in our data source, in this example Umbraco Cloud.
+This API key will be used in our data source, in this example Umbraco.

 Once we have set up the Enterspeed Umbraco package and configured our new API key, the data will be pushed to Enterspeed via our Ingest API.